10 successive steps of drug development in videos, walk and app

 You can can also download the Leiden Red Carpet brochure (in Dutch) accompanying the tour, for extra information.

-The Leiden Red Carpet films are an initiative of the Entrepreneurial Society of Leiden Bio Science Park (OV BSP).
+The Leiden Red Carpet films are an initiative of the Entrepreneurs Association of Leiden Bio Science Park (OV BSP).

 Drug development at Leiden Bio Science Park in 10 short films